endingwithali/blog.ali.dev/_posts/2019-01-20-cold-tweet.md

 title: How to talk to Chloe Condon on Twitter
 date: 2019-01-20
 categories:
-- networking
+- professional
 tags:
 - cold email
 - twitter
+- networking
-- medium crosspost
+- medium repost
 ---

 Or "How to Talk to Women in Tech on the Internet, in General" .... or "How to Cold Tweet/Email/DM Anyone, in General"